cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

 [Nixpkgs PR #142825](https://github.com/NixOS/nixpkgs/pull/142825).

-A high-level explanation of `buildDhallUrl` is that it uses `dhall` to fetch the remote import, and then encodes the output in a standard format Dhall expects.
+A high-level explanation of `buildDhallUrl` is that it uses `dhall` to fetch the remote import, and then encodes the output in a standard, Dhall-defined format.
 This is done in a fixed-output derivation so that `dhall` can access the network.
 This is able to be a fixed-output derivation because of the Dhall integrity check on the URL.